2013 – 2018 NORTHWESTERN UNIVERSITY EVANSTON, IL

-- PhD Student in Technology & Social Behavior Doctoral Program (Expected June 2017)
+PhD Student in Technology & Social Behavior Doctoral Program

 Professional Research Experience

-- Managing research to develop an online public validation & feedback system for design teams, led 5 inters
+- Managed research to develop an online public validation & feedback system for design teams, led 10 undergraduate and graduate student researchers

 - Developed & tested mobile application called CrowdFound, utilizing on-the-go crowds to find lost items